 Rotator cuff injuries

 The rotator cuff is a small but important group of muscles and tendons that stabilize the shoulder.
-This is the site of the most common shoulder injuries in sports, with muscle or tendons tears frequently affecting swimmers, baseball players, and tennis players.
+This is the site of the most common shoulder injuries in sports, with muscle or tendon tears frequently affecting swimmers, baseball players, and tennis players.
 Symptoms include a dull ache deep in the shoulder and arm weakness.

 This occurs when the top of your arm bone pops out of your shoulder socket (in the glenohumeral joint).
 A severely dislocated shoulder may cause tissue and nerve damage around the shoulder.
 Symptoms include intense pain and a visibly out-of-place or deformed shoulder.